daih-univr/aiucd2025/_pages/en-gb/registration.md

 ## Secondary School Teachers

-The Conference is accredited for secondary school teachers, who can register through the **SOFIA Platform** (ID 98647).
+The conference is accredited as a training initiative for secondary school teachers through **the ministerial platform S.O.F.I.A.**
+Teachers interested in participating in this modality will have to register for the conference by following the [normal procedure](https://aiucd2025.dlls.univr.it/registration/).
+It will also be necessary to register through the S.O.F.I.A. platform (Course ID: 98647), in order to be able to obtain the certificate of attendance.